 Of course, you can leave pizza dough out overnight.
 But keep the temperature as low as you can.

-- How long can be pizza dough let sit out?
+How long can pizza dough be left to sit out?

-The pizza dough can be left out only for 24-48 hours ideally.
+Ideally, the pizza dough can be left out only for 24-48 hours.
 The longest time is only 48 hours, not 72 hours.

 Yes, you need to knead your dough with gentle hands once it has been raised.
 It helps in popping large bubbles in the dough, releasing extra carbon dioxide, and giving a super smooth stretchy texture with excellent taste.

 Yes, you can refrigerate the pizza dough after it rises up to 3 days.
-You can do so by putting your pizza dough in balls’ form in airtight jars.
+You can put your pizza dough in balls form in airtight jars.

 It’s clear now that you can expand pizza dough according to your requirements.
-You can prepare it in one or two days.
-Or you can just eat your pizza within a few hours.
+You can prepare it in one day by leaving it at room temperature (4-8 hours) or 1-3 full days by following the cold fermentation method.
 But to cook homemade pizzas, you should follow all the steps for cooking pizza.
 Else you may end up ordering from a pizza hut.